upper waypoint

 California voters are deciding the outcome of 10 state propositions, including measures that deal with criminal justice, rent control, the minimum wage and investments in schools and climate resilience.

-With more than 9 million votes counted Wednesday morning — marking roughly 48% of total ballots cast — three measures had earned enough support to be declared winners by the Associated Press, and one had failed.
+With more than half of all votes counted statewide — representing more than 10.7 million voters — five measures had earned enough support to be declared winners by the Associated Press, while three have definitely failed.

-A constitutional amendment to protect the right of same-sex couples to marry also succeeded.
-As of early Wednesday morning, 62% of votes counted were in favor of the measure.
+A constitutional amendment to protect the right of same-sex couples to marry also succeeded, garnering 61% of votes counted as of Wednesday afternoon.
 Proposition 3 will remove language defining marriage as “between a man and a woman” that was placed in the state constitution after voters passed Proposition 8 in 2008.

 Sponsored